 Salvaging the Anthropocene Series

-Salvaging the Anthropocene will publish short, plainly written books about daily intellectual, artistic, social, and aesthetic responses to global environmental degradation.
+Salvaging the Anthropocene publishes short, plainly written books about daily intellectual, artistic, social, and aesthetic responses to global environmental degradation.
 Starting from the premise that these practices may transform rather than merely manage the despair entailed by recognizing the scale and depth of environmental problems, the series focuses on how social actors–artists, designers, bloggers, citizen reporters, photographers, mapmakers, geocachers, hikers, knitters, canners, gardeners, activists, gamers, lifestyle minimalists, protesters, tourists, hoarders, ascetics, scavengers, freegans, and more–salvage both material and meaning in the era of ecological catastrophe.

 Series Editor: